 Elaine Kamarck, the Democratic chairwoman of the bipartisan RATE Coalition, said today at a Bloomberg Government breakfast in Washington that once public discussion of a tax overhaul gets specific, the chances of agreement evaporate because of the competing interests of different industries.

-“Once that logrolling dynamic begins, you cannot get a deal,” said Kamarck, whose 28-member coalition includes Home Depot Inc. (HD) and Nike Inc. (NKE) “Engaging in a discussion about this expenditure versus that one is politically really counterproductive.”
+“Once that logrolling dynamic begins, you cannot get a deal,” said Kamarck, whose 28-member coalition includes Home Depot Inc. (HD:US) and Nike Inc. (NKE:US) “Engaging in a discussion about this expenditure versus that one is politically really counterproductive.”

 Kamarck’s comments underscore the challenges facing lawmakers and lobbyists seeking changes in the U.S. tax code.
 Every alteration creates winners and losers.
 RATE wants to broaden the base to pay for the rate cut, meaning some companies outside the coalition would pay higher taxes even with a lower statutory rate.